alexcasalboni/aws-lambda-power-tuning/README.md

 * ***1.0.0*** (2019-05-13): AWS SAM refactor (published on SAR)
 * *0.0.1* (2017-03-27): previous project (serverless framework)

 ## Contributing

-Contributors and PRs are always welcome!
+Feature requests and pull requests are more than welcome!

-### Tests and coverage
+### How to get started with local development?

-Install dev dependencies with `npm install --dev`.
-Then run tests with `npm test`, or coverage with `npm run coverage`.
+For this repository, install dev dependencies with `npm install`.
+You can run tests with `npm test`, linting with `npm run lint`, and coverage with `npm run coverage`.
+Travis will automatically run the test suite on every commit and PR.